oit-ipbl/portal/setup/remote_with_vscode.md

 # Developing inside the container with VSCode

 ## Objectives
-- This page explains how to develop inside the ROS-Melodic Docker Container via VSCode.
+- This page explains how to develop inside the ROS-Melodic Docker Container via VSCode on Windows.

 <image src="../image/architecture.jpg">